climateconnect/climateconnect/README.md

 7. If you want to run tests suite use this command: `python manage.py test`.
 If you want to run a specific test file or test class run this command:
     `python manage.py test <file_path> or <file_path + class_name>`
+8. To access Django's admin panel you need to create a superuser using this command: `python manage.py createsuperuser`

 ### Frontend